 A campaign – the framework that organizes and serves your promotional content – comprises up to 20 experiences.
-Each experience can target various visitor segments and test (or automatically optimize) content variations.
-For example, you can run a hero banner with a different experience for ‘tech enthusiasts’ and ‘gear lovers’, while testing different promotions for each.
+Each experience can target various visitor segments and test content variations, optimize, or automatically assign content variations based on user affinity profiles.
+For example, you can run a hero banner with different experiences for "tech enthusiasts" and "gear lovers", and then test different promotions within each group.

 Each experience has 2 main building blocks:

-- Targeting: Who is served the experience, where on your site, and at what time.
+- Targeting: Determines who is served the experience, where on your site, and at what time.

-- Variations: What content is served to the targeted visitors.
+- Variations: Determine what content is served to the targeted visitors.

 Personalize an experience by targeting your audience.
-You can target visitors by different sets of conditions, such as past behavior (for example, visitors who added items to the cart), technology (say, mobile users), traffic source (social networks), gender, and time (weekend only).
+You can target visitors by different sets of conditions, such as past behavior (for example, visitors who added items to the cart), technology (say, mobile users), traffic source (social networks), CRM or third-party data, and time (weekend only).
 Only visitors who meet your target conditions are served with the experience.

 If a visitor meets the conditions for more than one targeted experience, the one with the highest priority is served.
 If a visitor doesn’t meet any of the conditions, the default experience is served.
 Learn more about Targeting.